TareqK/tareqk.github.io/portfolio.md

 it to maven central so that it can be reused.
 The Project Can be Found [Here](https://github.com/TareqK/easybus)

 ## JeSSE
+Technologies : Java(Servlet, Jackson)
+Synopsis : Implementation of the SSE standard in Java

 Often times, when I was working, I needed to use Websockets or Server-Sent Events.
 Usually, since these are handling application events from other places or database events, it was near-impossible to use the JAX-RS Event Sink or similar JEE features.
 Therefore, I usually